MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/troubleshoot-missing-network-connections-icons.md

 ## Prevention tips

 To prevent these problems in the future, try to keep your computer up-to-date.
 Always make sure that you have the most recent drivers installed on the computer.
-To do this, you can use Windows Update to install the latest drivers.
-For more information, visit the following Microsoft Web site: [https://update.microsoft.com](https://update.microsoft.com)